aljedaxi/zettel/pages/separation of concerns.md

 title: separation of concerns
 ---

-## Uncle Bob speaks of separation of concerns in terms of fault lines: what am i breaking when i change this? who all is fucked?
+## Uncle Bob speaks of the concerns of the program as recapitulating the form of the organization it serves